 The ESRB awards an annual prize to recognise outstanding research conducted by young scholars on topics related to the ESRB’s mission.
 The annual prize was established in 2014 in memory of Ieke van den Burg, who was a member of the ESRB ASC (2011-14) and of the European Parliament (1999-2009).
 In this session, the winner of the 2018 prize will present his research and the prize will be formally awarded.

 Javier Suarez, Professor, CEMFI, Chair of the ESRB ASC

-Kilian Huber, London School of Economics
+Kilian Huber, University of Chicago

 Major central banks have used unprecedented monetary policy measures in the aftermath of the global financial crisis.
 With monetary policy transmission mechanisms normalising and economies recovering, some of the major central banks have started to increase interest rates and have also announced scaling back of non-standard monetary policy operations.
 One important aspect in the design of a macroprudential policy is how it interacts with monetary policy, the current low interest rate environment and investors’ risk aversion.
 Panellists will discuss how macroprudential policies can be used to contain potential related vulnerabilities and identify related challenges.

 Marco Pagano, Professor, University of Naples Federico II

 Per Callesen, Governor of Danmarks Nationalbank Presentation

 Ester Faia, Professor, Johann Wolfgang Goethe University Presentation

 Daniel Gros, Director, Center for European Policy Studies, ASC Member Presentation